hpgrahsl/kryptonite-for-kafka/flink-udfs-kryptonite/README.md

  LQE7msoBhw9wO7Pw8xzx4GLA6Yps1~ MAE7msoBqh8cbURb4h7pdrb+7R+mQ~ JAE7msoBUf2KqxNQrqzEIVQSkKhkp~ JAE7msoBaD4t7uwxOzkrlZwNjr2Fc~ (PwE7msoB5NON1KMGAYElltvydr53~ [KAE7msoBZtQ9PO3XnnIC/nw3F30M~ {k1=JAE7msoBzNtlA7qXfiOBfB6Ku~
 ```

-Applying the `K4K_DECRYPT`,`K4K_DECRYPT_ARRAY`,`K4K_DECRYPT_MAP` UDF in the following `SELECT` statement shows how to decrypt the column values for all rows to get back the original values.
+Applying the `K4K_DECRYPT`,`K4K_DECRYPT_ARRAY`, and `K4K_DECRYPT_MAP` UDF in the following `SELECT` statement shows how to decrypt the column values for all rows to get back the original values.

-_Important to note here is the fact, that the 2nd function parameter is needed to support Flink SQL to properly infer the actual return type for decrypted values like so:
+_Important to note here is the fact, that the 2nd function parameter is needed to support Flink SQL to properly infer the actual return type for decrypted values like so:_

 * for simple fields there is no difference whether they have been encrypted in object or in element mode
-* for `ROW` fields encrypted in element mode, it's necessary to process them individually and re-assemble the struct manually
+* for `ROW` fields encrypted in element mode, it's necessary to process them individually and re-assemble the structured type manually
 * for `ARRAY` fields encrypted in element mode, the UDF processes the array elements one by one which means the expected target type after decryption is specified to be that of a single element in said array
 * for `MAP` fields encrypted in element mode, the UDF processes the map entries one by one which means the expected target type after decryption is specified to be that of a single map entry value in said map